Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 If the code is slow, you can annotate out the 'Graphical Plot & Dynamic Plot'. you will see only graph.

 # Closing
+If you have better idea or find error, please let me know.

+But, I'm not good at english, so I will be grateful if you explain it easily.